-Sanskrit; literally, "the School of the Elders".
+(Pali); literally, "the School of the Elders".
 One of the three major schools of Buddhism.
 It is widely practiced in Southeast Asia, and its teachings focus on the Four Noble Truths and the Eightfold Path.
 Theravada Buddhism emphasizes personal, rather than collective, liberation.

 Transference of Merit:

-Sanskrit; literally, "the three baskets".
-It refers to the Buddhist canon, which has three parts: the sutras, the Vinaya, or monastic code, and the Abhidharma – Buddhist philosophical treatise.
+(Sanskrit); literally, "The Three Baskets".
+It refers to the Buddhist canon, which has three parts: the Sutras, the Vinaya, or Monastic Code, and the Abhidharma – Buddhist philosophical treatise.

 The Buddha, the Dharma, and the Sangha.

-Sanskrit; literally, "the Diamond Vehicle".
+(Sanskrit); literally, "the Diamond Vehicle".
 One of the three major schools of Buddhism.
 It developed from Mahayana teachings in northwest India around 500 C.E., and then spread to Tibet, China, and Japan.
 It involves esoteric visualizations, rituals, and mantras, which can only be learned from a master.
 Vajrayana Buddhism is also known as Tantric Buddhism due to the use of tantras, or sacred texts.

-Meditation upon one’s own thoughts and actions, or insight into the Three Marks of Existence.
+(Pali); Meditation upon one’s own thoughts and actions, or insight into the Three Marks of Existence.